wfhu/docker-swarm-full-stack/README.md

 * you should be able to setup a working ElasticSearch serivce, and a Kibana page
 * you'd better have created your own docker image registry
 * you need root access to the node servers, CentOS 7.3 is used within this demo
+* you have a working NFS service, used for persistent storage

 ## Using the following tools: